kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Standard HTTP/2 ({{!RFC7540}}) endpoints use frame-based prioritization, whereby a client sends priority information in dedicated fields present in HEADERS and PRIORITY frames.
-A client may instead choose to use header-based prioritization as specified in this document.
+A client might instead choose to use header-based prioritization as specified in this document.

 ## The SETTINGS_HEADER_BASED_PRIORITY SETTINGS Parameter